FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 3. Natural Occurrence & Formation

 Alpha-terpineol naturally occurs in a variety of essential oils, including pine oil, petitgrain oil, and cajuput oil.
 It can also be found in small quantities in the oils of eucalyptus and tea tree.
-The compound is typically formed through the hydration of terpinolene or the dehydration of terpin hydrate.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.
+The compound is typically formed through the hydration of terpinolene or the rearrangement of limonene.
+Its presence in natural sources qualifies it for use in products labeled as containing "natural flavors" or "natural fragrances."

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs